TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

       .. note::

-         A message is typically moved from :file:`new` to :file:`cur` after its mailbox has been accessed, whether or not the message is has been read.
+         A message is typically moved kutoka :file:`new` to :file:`cur` after its mailbox has been accessed, whether or not the message is has been read.
 A message ``msg`` has been read if ``"S" in msg.get_flags()`` is ``True``.